Policies

 If you are denied pregnancy or childbirth adjustments, or your medically necessary absences are not excused by your professor, you are encouraged to speak with the Department Chair or College Dean.

-If your issue is not satisfactorily resolved by the Department Chair or College Dean or you do not feel comfortable addressing the issue with your Department Chair or College Dean, you can file a complaint with the Office of Institutional Equity.
+If your issue is not satisfactorily resolved by the Department Chair or College Dean or you do not feel comfortable addressing the issue with your Department Chair or College Dean, you can file a complaint with Investigation, Support and Resolution (ISR).

-The Office of Institutional Equity (OIE) reviews concerns related to discrimination and harassment based on sex, which includes a student’s pregnancy, childbirth, parental or family status.
-OIE accepts calls, emails, and walk-in reports regarding any matters related to discrimination and harassment.
-OIE staff can help you file a report, investigate your report, and connect you with resources.
+Investigation, Support and Resolution (ISR) reviews concerns related to discrimination and harassment based on sex, which includes a student’s pregnancy, childbirth, parental or family status.
+ISR accepts calls, emails, and walk-in reports regarding any matters related to discrimination and harassment.
+ISR staff can help you file a report, investigate your report, and connect you with resources.

 5 Olds Hall